Learn

 How to improve your Domain Rating

-• Guest posting & editorial placements — Contribute valuable content to high-authority sites in your niche.
+• Guest posting and editorial placements - Contribute valuable content to high-authority sites in your niche.

 • Linkable content - Create original research, case studies, infographics, or comprehensive guides that others want to cite.

-• Directories and listings — Get listed on trusted directories (like this one) with a solid DR when it fits your niche.
+• Directories and listings - Get listed on trusted, selective directories (like ListYourProject) with solid DR when it fits your niche.

 • Realistic targets - Links from sites in the DR 50-70 range are often more achievable than DR 80+ and still very valuable.

-Keep technical SEO and content quality (E-E-A-T) strong so that the authority you gain is sustained over time.
+Keep technical SEO and content quality (E-E-A-T) strong so that the authority you gain translates into actual rankings and traffic - not just a higher number in Ahrefs.

 When does DR update?

 Ahrefs does not update DR in real time.
-Most sites see DR refreshes every 7–10 days, with full recalculations around the first of each month.
-The crawler runs daily, but it can take 24–72 hours for new or lost backlinks to be reflected in DR. Major backlink changes (big gains or losses) can sometimes trigger an update within about 48 hours.
-Update speed can vary by site size—smaller sites are often processed faster.
+Most sites see DR refreshes every 7-10 days, with full recalculations around the first of each month.
+The crawler runs daily, but it can take 24-72 hours for new or lost backlinks to be reflected in DR. Major backlink changes (big gains or losses) can sometimes trigger an update within about 48 hours.
+New sites typically get an initial DR assignment within 7-14 days of being indexed, then follow the regular update cycle as backlinks accumulate.

-• One link per referring domain — For the “number of referring domains” part of DR, only unique domains count.
-Ten dofollow links from the same site still count as one referring domain; they don’t multiply your DR.
+• One link per referring domain - For DR, only unique domains count.
+Ten dofollow links from the same site still count as one referring domain.

-• Comparative metric — DR is relative to Ahrefs’ index.
-When Ahrefs recalibrates its algorithm or the rest of the web changes, your DR can shift even if your own backlinks stay the same.
+• Comparative metric - DR is relative to Ahrefs' index.
+When Ahrefs recalibrates or the rest of the web changes, your DR can shift even if your own backlinks stay the same.

-• Not a Google ranking factor — Google does not use DR. Use it as an indicator of backlink strength and for quick competitive comparison, not as a direct measure of rankings.
+• Not a Google ranking factor - Google does not use DR. Use it as an indicator of backlink strength, not as a direct measure of rankings.

 Why did my DR drop?